 Standby letters of credit are conditional commitments the Group issues to guarantee the performance of a customer to a third-party.
 The guarantees frequently support public and private borrowing arrangements, including commercial paper issuances, bond financings and other similar transactions.
 The Group issues commercial letters of credit on behalf of customers to ensure payment or collection in connection with trade transactions.
 In the event of a customer's nonperformance, the Group's credit loss exposure is the same as in any extension of credit, up to the letter's contractual amount.
 Management assesses the borrower's credit to determine the necessary collateral, which may include marketable securities, real estate, accounts receivable and inventory.
 Since the conditions requiring the Group to fund letters of credit may not occur, the Group expects its liquidity requirements to be less than the total outstanding commitments.
 The maximum potential future payments guaranteed by the Group under letters of credit and guarantee arrangements as of December 31, 2004, were approximately US\$655.3 million (approximately \$690.6 million as of December 31, 2003) with a weighted average term of approximately 24 months.
-The estimated fair value of standby letters of credit and guarantees was approximately US\$1.0 million as of December 31, 2004 (approximately US\$0.7 million as of December 31, 2003).
-The contract or notional amounts of letters of credit and guarantees at December 31, 2004 and 2003, were as follows:
+The estimated fair value of standby letters of credit and guarantees was approximately US\$1.0 million as of December 31, 2004 (approximately US\$0.7 million as of December 31, 2003, were as follows:

-2004 2003 Expire within 1 year US\$(000) Expire after 1 year US\$(000) Total US\$(000) Expire within 1 year US\$(000) Expire after 1 year US\$(000) Total US\$(000) Standby letters of credit and guarantees 532,860 122,453 655,313 579,857 110,777 690,634 Import and export letters of credit 226,981 6,825 233,806 148,506 4,436 152,942 759,841 129,278 889,119 728,363 115,213 843,576
+2004 2003 Expire within 1 year US\$(000) Expire after 1 year US\$(000) Total US\$(000) Expire within 1 year US\$(000) Expire after 1 year US\$(000) Total US\$(000) Standby letters of credit and guarantees Import and export letters 532,860 122,453 655,313 579,857 110,777 690,634 of credit 226,981 759,841 6,825 129,278 233,806 889,119 148,506 728,363 4,436 115,213

-(h) Recent U.S. GAAP pronouncements -
+(h)

-Consolidation of Variable Interest Entities -
+Recent U.S. GAAP pronouncements -• Consolidation of Variable Interest Entities -